"But I say to you

 forgiveness.
 His obedience in

-sins.
-Pride had grown up in his heart
+Pride had grown up in

-and so much so that he was feeling sorry for other sinners who needed
+his heart and so much so that he was feeling sorry for other sinners who needed

 forgiveness unlike himself who he felt no longer needed it.
 He had become his own judge.
 He would judge not only himself but also his